kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

-If using delayed allocation and one or more claims have not been allocated yet, the claim plugin now needs to decide whether it wants to trigger allocation by setting the PodSchedulingSpec.SelectedNode field.
+If using delayed allocation and one or more claims have not been allocated yet, the claim plugin now needs to decide whether it wants to trigger allocation by setting the PodSchedulingContextSpec.SelectedNode field.
 For a single unallocated claim that is safe even if no information about unsuitable nodes is available because the allocation will either succeed or fail.
 For multiple such claims allocation only gets triggered when that information is available, to minimize the risk of getting only some but not all claims allocated.
-In both cases the PodScheduling object gets created or updated as needed.
-This is also where the PodSchedulingSpec.PotentialNodes field gets set.
+In both cases the PodSchedulingContext gets created or updated as needed.
+This is also where the PodSchedulingContextSpec.PotentialNodes field gets set.

 If all resources have been allocated already, the claim plugin ensures that the Pod is listed in the `claim.status.reservedFor` field